Nvidia Cops to Uncapping Crypto Performance on RTX 3060

 “A developer driver inadvertently included code used for internal development which removes the hash rate limiter on RTX 3060 in some configurations,” an Nvidia spokesperson confirmed to The Verge today.
 “The driver has been removed.”

 But the internet doesn’t work that way, of course.
 Mirrors of the driver aren’t hard to find, so what’s done is done.
-At least we know for sure now where the blame lies, although if a simple driver update is all that was needed to remove the limiter, it's possible hackers would have figured it out eventually.
+At least we know for sure now where the blame lies, although it's possible hackers would have figured out how to remove or circumvent the limiter eventually.

 “It’s not just a driver thing,” Nvidia head of communications Bryan Del Rizzo said on Twitter.
 “There is a secure handshake between the driver, the RTX 3060 silicon, and the BIOS (firmware) that prevents removal of the hash rate limiter.”